solana-foundation/solana-improvement-documents/proposals/0024-repair-and-restart.md

 ### Gossip current heaviest fork

-After receiving LastVotedForkSlots from 80% of the validators and reparing all slots with more than 34% votes, count the heaviest fork and Gossip Heaviest(X, Hash(X)) out, where X is the tip of the heaviest fork.
+After receiving LastVotedForkSlots from 80% of the validators and reparing slots with "enough" stake, replay all blocks and pick the heaviest fork as follows:

+1. Pick block and update root for all blocks with more than 67% votes

+2. If a picked block has more than one children, compare the votes on two heaviest children:

+2.1 If vote_on_child_B + stake_on_validators_not_in_restart < vote_on_child_A,
+pick child A. For example, if 80% validators are in restart, child B has 33% stakes, child A has 54% stakes, then 33 + (100-80) = 53 < 54, pick child A.

+2.2 Otherwise stop traversing the tree and use last picked block.

+After deciding heaviest block, Gossip
+Heaviest(X, Hash(X), received_heaviest_stake) out, where X is the latest picked block.
+We also send out stake of received Heaviest messages so that we can proceed to next step when enough validators are ready.

 ### Proceed to restart if everything looks okay, halt otherwise